loopandlearn/news/docs/edition/2025-08-02.md

 _<span translate="no">Loop and Learn</span>_: Informal Discussion (`Open Mic`) virtual meetings are scheduled on the second Thursday of each month and the fourth Saturday of each month.

 There is also an
-Italian `Open Mic` on the last Tuesday for iOS and Android loopers (with Patrick Sonnerat for
+Italian `Open Mic` on the last Tuesday of each month for iOS and Android loopers (with Patrick Sonnerat for
 AAPS).